MaterializeInc/materialize/doc/user/content/ingest-data/amazon-msk.md

 ---

-[//]: # "TODO(morsapaes) The Kafka guides need to be rewritten for consistency with the Postgres ones.
-We should include spill to disk in the guidance then."
+[//]: # "TODO(morsapaes) The Kafka guides need to be rewritten for consistency with the PostgreSQL ones.
+We should add information about using AWS IAM authentication then."

 This guide goes through the required steps to connect Materialize to an Amazon MSK cluster.

 {{< tip >}}
 {{< guided-tour-blurb-for-ingest-data >}}